adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/gyaru-and-cthulhu-lovecraft-in-the-21st-century.md

 ---
 title: Gyaru and Cthulhu, Lovecraft in the 21st century
-hook: Myriad of gruesome worlds and harrowing galaxies sprung forth under the influence of the Man of Providence, birthed by the millions of artists he inspired.
-We shall now embark on a journey to the very frontier of that extended Lovecraft universe, exploring the peppy, bright neon-coloured ‘gag slice-of-life’ manga ‘Gyaru and Cthulhu’ by Japanese author Pontogotanda, as we follow 17-year-old high school girl Futaba on her way to become Japan’s most famous pop singer.
+hook: Let's embark on a journey to the very frontier of the extended Lovecraft universe, exploring the peppy, bright neon-coloured manga ‘Gyaru and Cthulhu’ , as we follow 17-year-old high school girl Futaba on her way to become Japan’s most famous pop singer.
 You didn’t expect that now, did you?
 image: /media/placeholder-empty-image.jpg
 tags:
   - comics